omifounder/ASR-Hinglish-Code-Mixed/lean-mhubert/README.md

 **Clustering:**

-- Apply FAISS IVF k-means on these hidden vectors with a larger K (e.g., 500–1000) for richer discrete units.[web:270][web:295]
+- Apply FAISS IVF k-means on these hidden vectors with a larger K (e.g., 500–1000) for richer discrete units.
 - Re-assign labels for all time steps in the dataset.

 **Iteration‑1 HuBERT training:**

 - Initialize from Iteration‑0 encoder weights.
 - Train with the new discrete units for another ~150–250k steps, same masking and loss.
-- This is analogous to moving from early to later iterations in mHuBERT‑147, but tailored to 3 languages and smaller compute.[web:233][web:380]
+- This is analogous to moving from early to later iterations in mHuBERT‑147, but tailored to 3 languages and smaller compute.

-The **Iteration‑1 encoder** is the final **LeanHuBERT encoder** used for downstream tasks.
+The Iteration‑1 encoder is the final **LeanHuBERT encoder** used for downstream tasks.

 ---